How Many Patterns Do You See Here? A Forex Trading Quiz

 I have talked about methods to build this pattern recognition ability, such as brain gyms, like Lumosity as a way to build up the neural connections and spot patterns more easily in the market as one method.
 Another is going back and looking at historical price action, and in I thought this would be a good exercise for you to work on a particular chart I am writing about in my book.

 First off, you will need a watch or a something that keeps track of time as you will want to time yourself on this.
 If your phone has it, set the stopwatch feature whereby you hit go, and it starts counting the time.
-You will also need either a sheet of paper and pen, or a word document open to type your answers.
+For this forex pattern recognition quiz you will also need either a sheet of paper and pen, or a word document open to type your answers.

 What you are going to do is for the next several minutes (as much as you need) look at the chart below and tell me what patterns you see in the market.
 Not what kind of bars you see, (pinbar, inside bar, etc.) as that does not take too much skill and is something that can be easily learned.
 Practicing something that is easily learned does not breed new neural connections which is what we want to do here.